rigaya/VCEEnc/Install.en.md

 ### 5. Others

-- Error: "Failed to load OpenCL." when running VCEEncc
+- Error: "Failed to load OpenCL." when running VCEEncC
   Please check if /lib/x86_64-linux-gnu/libOpenCL.so exists.
 There are some cases that only libOpenCL.so.1 exists.
 In that case, please create a link using following command line.

   ```Shell